 When it comes to quantifying your Steam profile, there’s no competing with Steam Gauge.
 It’s the king of Steam stats.
 Pretty much anything you want to see about your time, spending, and game library is laid out in table form.
 You can sort by any number of different variables, including price per hour played, which is a fun way to see how much value you’re getting out of each game.

-However, Steam Gauge can only see the current value of the games in your library, so it can’t tell you how much you’ve actually spent on a game.
+However, Steam Gauge can only see the current value of the games in your library and can’t tell you how much you’ve actually spent on a game.
 If you’re a habitual Steam sale shopper, you’ll probably be impressed by your combined discounts.
-To see a game-by-game comparison, you can look at your Steam purchase history (located in your Account section).
+To see a game-by-game comparison, look at your Steam purchase history, located in your Steam “Account” section.

 Are you addicted to Steam sales?
 Do those unplayed games in your library stare at you judgmentally every time you check out with a new title?
-If you ever got the urge to go back and play through the games you already have, though, how much time would it take you?
-That’s what HowLongToBeat has set out to answer: just plug in your Steam ID, and they’ll look at your library and make their best guess at how long it would take you to finish every game.
-It’s a rough estimate, but once you start hitting a few months of play-time, you may want to rethink your life.
+If you ever get the urge to go back and play through the games you already have, how much time would it take you?
+That’s what HowLongToBeat sets out to answer: just plug in your Steam ID, and the website will look at your library and make its best guess at how long it would take you to finish every game.

-To get an idea of what that number actually means, you’ll want to visit their “Statistics” tab so you can see how many people you’re being compared to here.
-It’s a ballpark estimate at best, since these stats are leaving out anyone who hasn’t used Steamtime (i.e, people who don’t spend enough time on Steam to be curious), but with over 250,000 ranked profiles, you still get a decent idea.
+To get an idea of what that number actually means, you’ll want to visit the “Statistics” tab to see how many people you’re being compared to.
+It’s a ballpark estimate at best, since these stats are leaving out anyone who hasn’t used Steamtime (e.g., people who don’t spend enough time on Steam to be curious), but with just under 400,000 ranked profiles, you still get a decent idea.

 If you’re not interested in the time you’ve spent playing or other information about your library, SteamCalculator gives you a simple look at the current value of each game in your library – though again, you’ll have to visit your external funds used page to see your actual total spent.